Tōyama Mitsuru

-Tōyama Mitsuru (頭山 満) was a Japanese far right and ultra nationalist politician who founded secret societies called Genyosha (Black Ocean Society) and Kokuryukai (Black Dragon Society).
-Tōyama was an Anti-Communist and a strong proponent of Pan Asianism.
+Tōyama Mitsuru (頭山 満) was a Japanese ultranationalist activist who founded the secret societies Genyosha (Black Ocean Society) and Kokuryukai (Black Dragon Society).
+Tōyama was an anti-communist and a strong proponent of Pan-Asianism.

 Early life

 Tōyama was born to a poor samurai family in Fukuoka City in Kyūshū.
 In his youth, he fought in the Saga Rebellion of 1874.

 In 1881, Tōyama became one of the founders of the Genyosha, a secret society whose agenda was to agitate for Japanese military expansion and conquest of the Asian continent.
 The society attracted disaffected ex-samurai, and also figures involved in organized crime to assist in its campaigns of violence and assassination against left-wing politicians.
 In 1889, Tōyama and the Genyosha were implicated in the attempted assassination of foreign minister Ōkuma Shigenobu.

 Covert government cooperation

 Tōyama (left) with his friends, future Prime Minister Tsuyoshi Inukai (center), future generalissimo of Republic of China Chiang Kai-shek, commander-in-chief of the NRA (right), and others in 1927 when National Revolutionary Army launched Northern Expedition,Chiang Kai-shek required Tōyama and his friend in Japanese government give support to National Revolutionary Army.

 Tōyama was both a founder and one-time head of the Black Dragon Society.

 Immediately prior to the start of the First Sino-Japanese War, Tōyama organized the Tenyukyo, a secret society and paramilitary force that operated in Korea prior to the arrival of the Imperial Japanese Army, making detailed topographic maps, scouting out Chinese and Korean military installations and deployment, and arranging for logistic support.
 Along with Genyosha operatives in Korea and Manchuria, the Tenyukyo provided interpreters and guides to the regular Japanese army after their invasion.

-Tōyama was a strong supporter of Japanese control over Manchuria, and joined forces with the anti-Russian Tairo Doshikai movement in 1903.
-He also supported the Chinese republican revolutionaries against the Qing dynasty and gave considerable support to Sun Yat-sen. When the 1911 Revolution, he went to China in person as an advisor and to personally oversee Genyosha activities and to provide assistance to Sun Yat-sen.
+Tōyama was a strong supporter of Japanese control over Manchuria and joined forces with the anti-Russian Tairo Doshikai movement in 1903.
+He also supported the Chinese republican revolutionaries against the Qing dynasty and gave considerable support to Sun Yat-sen. When the 1911 Revolution occurred, he went to China in person as an advisor and to personally oversee Genyosha activities and to provide assistance to Sun Yat-sen.

 Following the 1911 Revolution, Tōyama officially retired, and apparently refused to play an active role in the Black Dragon Society (Kokuryu-Kai) that he helped create as a successor to the Genyosha.
 He remained an influential behind-the-scenes figure in Japanese politics during the following years.